defi-wonderland/keep3r-framework/docs/src/content/how-to/open_relay.md

 Continue using the testnet sample job address: `0x129f5C4Adf38a1860e54DE46970653465A605364`.

-To generate the job data, we used [chisel](https://book.getfoundry.sh/chisel/):
+To generate the job data, we will use [chisel](https://book.getfoundry.sh/chisel/):

 ```bash
 > chisel